Minnesota Divorce Options

 There is more than one option available to Minnesota couples seeking a separation or divorce.
 The facts and circumstances of your particular situation will determine which option is best for you.

 There is a plethora of do-it-yourself divorce resources available online and in stores.
-These resources are targeted at couples attempting to achieve their divorce at low cost and without attorneys.
+These resources are targeted at couples attempting to achieve their divorce at a low cost and without attorneys.
 Most, if not all, provide general information and fill-in-the-blank forms.

 While this option may be inexpensive, it is no substitute for the benefit of professional legal advice.
 There can be serious legal and financial consequences to decisions regarding child support, spousal maintenance, and the divisions of assets, debts and real property that can’t be undone later.